Frances "Franco" Stevens: Ownership of Curve

 In 2010, Curve magazine was acquired by Avalon Media.
 Stevens stated, "I'm excited to begin a new chapter in my life.
 I'll be passing the baton of publishing over to the magazine's new owner - Avalon Media - and Silke Bader, a woman who has earned my respect and gratitude for her amazing work in lesbian publishing for the last decade."

 Avalon reported Curve's circulation at 52,237 with a readership of 182,831 people.

 Stevens helped launch The Curve Foundation after re-acquiring the publication on April 15, 2021 to help advance its mission.
 Curve magazine is now a non-profit project of The Curve Foundation.

+In 2026, Curve is celebrating 35 years under its current name, having rebranded from Deneuve in 1991.

 The Curve Foundation

 The Curve Foundation launched in 2021 as a result of Franco's journey to understand whether the mission of Curve magazine is still relevant today.
 The Curve Foundation champions lesbian, queer women, transgender and nonbinary people’s stories and culture through intergenerational programming and community building.
 The Curve Foundation encourages and supports active storytelling and cross-generational dialogue by supporting journalism in the tradition of Curve magazine, investing in the next generation of intersectional leaders, and bolstering existing community archives as a resource to ensure LGBTQ+ women's culture and history can be known.
 Founding Executive Director Jasmine Sudarkasa says, "Telling fearless stories has always been the heart of Curves mission.
 The opportunity to invest in intersectional queer stories and celebrate lesbian visibility feels fearless in the face of twin pandemics – true to the spirit of Curve and a once-in-a-lifetime opportunity."
 Franco's path to launching The Curve Foundation is documented in the 2021 film Ahead of the Curve.

+In 2024, The Curve Foundation launched U.S. programming in support of Lesbian Visibility Week, celebrated April 22-28 that year.
+That year also saw the launch of the Curve Power List, a yearly initiative recognizing outstanding LGBTQ women and non-binary trailblazers in North America making social and cultural impact in their chosen fields.
+Notable Power List members in 2024 included Cheryl Dunye, Imani Rupert-Gordon, Brandi Carlile, and Billie Jean King.

+Queer Women In Sports Day

+In 2025, Lesbian Visibility Week introduced Queer Women in Sports Day (celebrated on the Saturday in Lesbian Visibility Week), founded by Franco, to celebrate the achievements and contributions of queer women and nonbinary athletes, observed on April 26 that year.